Meirav Cohen: Career

 In 2011 Cohen was elected to Jerusalem City Council as part of the Jerusalem Hitorerut party, becoming the portfolio holder for youth.
 She also became CEO of the NGO Civic Trust, which promotes fair business practices, and founded a nonprofit that fights fraud against the elderly.

 In 2013 she joined Tzipi Livni's Hatnuah party and was placed ninth on the party's list for the 2013 Knesset elections, but the party won only six seats.
 Prior to the April 2019 elections she joined the Israel Resilience Party.
 After the party joined the Blue and White alliance, she was given the seventeenth slot on the joint list, and was subsequently elected to the Knesset as the alliance won 35 seats.
 She was re-elected in September 2019 and March 2020.
 In May 2020 she was appointed Minister for Social Equality in the new government.
 In January 2021 she left Blue and White and joined Yesh Atid.
 In July 2021 she resigned from the Knesset under the Norwegian Law, remaining a government minister.

-As Minister for Social Equality, Cohen was in charge of implementing the government's 30-billion shekel five-year plan for the country's Arab sector.